umareefarooq/Andriod-Studio-Small-Apps/README.md

 # Andriod-Studio-Small-Apps

    This repositopry contains small Apps and Projects that I have developed in Andriod Studio.
+I will add more as time passes.

 ## Activity Life Cycle